fstrauf/txApp/posts/privacy-focused-expense-tracking-nz.md

 Investment: $0
 ```

-For a more robust solution than a simple notebook, you can use a dedicated spreadsheet like the [Financial Freedom Spreadsheet](/fuck-you-money-sheet) to track these categories and calculate your financial runway automatically.
+For a more robust solution than a simple notebook, our [free Financial Freedom Spreadsheet is designed to track these categories and calculate your financial runway automatically](/fuck-you-money-sheet).

 ### Method 2: The Bank Statement Review